enthought/codetools/docs/source/roadmap.rst

 There may be a place for a library that provides a rich and consistent interface for bytecode manipulation.
-Currently the only place where we do this sort of manipulation is in the context_function module, and there the bytecode substitution is fairly simple.
+Currently the only place where we do this sort of manipulation is in the :mod:`context_function` module, and there the bytecode substitution is fairly simple.

-For example, there may be a more efficient way to provide the functionality of enthought.blocks.rename by manipulating code objects and bytecode rather than AST.
+For example, there may be a more efficient way to provide the functionality of :mod:`enthought.blocks.rename` by manipulating code objects and bytecode rather than AST.